Updated On November 12, 2019

 Out of those two, only Oaklawn has taken advantage of this new freedom and offers sports betting in their Hot Springs, Arkansas location.
 The amendment also allows for the award of two additional gambling licenses.
-These will require an application fee and have yet to be determined.
+These will require an application fee and only one of these two licenses have been determined.
 The application fee must be less than $250,000 and the location of the two sports betting licensed casinos is limited to:

 - “Pope County within two miles of Russellville,”